colaberry/trust-before-intelligence-book/manuscript/chapter_8_architecture_of_trust_in_action_v1_1.md

 He documented the issue, tagged it for morning follow-up, and went back to sleep.
 The system was degraded but functional—response times were still under the 9-second abandonment threshold.

-At the 9 AM standup, James walked through the incident.
+At the 9 AM standup, Jamie walked through the incident.
 "Root cause identified in 4 minutes," he reported.
 "Before end-to-end tracing, this would have taken 4 hours of log analysis.
 I knew exactly which layer and which query were causing the problem."

 The index fix was deployed by 10 AM.
 Response times returned to baseline.